Loading...

 Final Inspection

-Once the adhesive has healed, the technician will perform a final inspection to ensure the windshield is properly installed and there are no leaks or other issues.
+Once the adhesive has cured, the technician will perform a final inspection to ensure the windshield is properly installed and there are no leaks or other issues.
 They will also check that any safety features, such as ADAS, are functioning correctly.

 Deciding whether to repair or replace your auto glass depends on several factors, including the size, depth, and location of the damage, as well as the overall condition of the glass.
 Repairs are often more cost-effective, time-saving, and environmentally friendly, but replacement is necessary for extensive damage, damage in the driver's line of sight, or compromised safety features.
 By understanding these factors and processes, you can make an informed decision that ensures the safety and longevity of your vehicle's auto glass.